buildlyio/buildly-react-template/README.md

     -  `/reducers`: Reducers which must imported into the `index.js` file.
     -  `/sagas`: Sagas which must imported into the `index.js` file.
 -  `/styles`: Contains styling variables.
--  `/ui-components`: Generic components related to the interface.

 ### Core interfaces